croquet/microverse/docs/PropertySheet.md

 [https://croquet.io](https://croquet.io)

 ## Introduction
 The property sheet is an in-world interactive tool to edit properties of a card, delete or copy the card, and attach and detach available behavior modules.
-You can bring the property sheet on a card by Control-Click.
+You can bring the property sheet on a card by pressing don the control key or alt key and click on the card.

 The property sheet has three parts.
 See A, B and C in the picture below.